Licensed Illinois Sportsbooks

 Barstool Sportsbook Illinois

 theScore Bet will bring its social mobile betting app to Illinois sometime in the near future.
 One of the more interesting aspects of this sportsbook is its integration into theScore’s longstanding news and media app.
-When customers place bets through theScore Bet, they can follow their bets and receive updates through theScore’s media app, set favorite teams, and more.
+When customers place bets through theScore Bet, they can follow their bets and receive updates through theScore’s media app, set their favorite teams, and more.

 Golden Nugget Illinois